 Abbott Miller in collaboration with Ellen Lupton [his wife], pioneered the concept of “designer as author,” undertaking projects in which content and form are developed in a symbiotic relationship.

-That’s what I mean, this approach is very much fits my world-view too.
-So, I went with A4 paper.
+I went with A4 paper.
 That’s the most popular format for printing here in Europe.

-So I went with the colours and the expectation it would be printed on a photopaper, and it would become a book with thick glossy pages.
-Don’t ask me why.
-Why would anyone print my resume on a regular office paper, in black-and-white, huh?
+I went with the colours and the expectation it would be printed on a photopaper.
+It should be a book with thick glossy pages.

-Unforunately, I never printed it myself either.
+Unforunately, I have never printed it myself either.

 - Now, editing this story in Sep 2024, having a family and two little kids, being somewhat grounded, I still don’t know what the future would bring me.
 I’m living in Ukraine now, here’s the war that Russia placed on our heads, so I’m not too eager to have many things.
 We may want to re-locate at some point, or we may not.
 It’s unpredictable now.

-My Style#
+Style#

 - Typography